MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

 1. On the **Highlights** tab, in the **Key email info** card, select **Draft an email**.

-    Under the **Suggested** section, select **Summarize a sales meeting**.
+    Under the **More options** section, select **Summarize a sales meeting**.
 Five recently transcribed meetings are displayed in the list.
 Select the meeting that you want to summarize.

    > [!TIP]
    > You can hover over a meeting and select :::image type="icon" source="media/open-record.png" border="false"::: to open the meeting summary in Teams.